floatinghotpot/cordova-admob-pro/README.md

 - [x] Using Interstitial, much better profit.
 ![rpm](doc/admob_rpm.png)

-- [x] Using SMART_BANNER instead of BANNER or FULL_BANNER
+- [x] Using SMART_BANNER, avoid using BANNER or FULL_BANNER

-smart banner will auto detect the screen, and auto set a proper height, to fit whenever it's phone or pad. if use FULL_BANNER, when app running on phone with smalll screen, as the screen is not big enough, it will not show banner with error "No fill".
+Smart banner will auto detect the screen, and auto set a proper height, to fit whenever it's phone or pad.

+If use FULL_BANNER, when app running on phone with smalll screen, as the screen is not big enough, it will not show banner with error "No fill".

 Glossary:
 - Fill rate: The number of times ads are shown on your app, divided by the number of times your app requests to show an ad.